simpulton/viewnicorn/README.md

-Realtime Falafel Manager
+Viewnicorn
 ===============

-A realtime falafel kiosk manager build with AngularJS and Firebase.
+A realtime unicorn sighting tracker built with AngularJS and Firebase.